thumbnail image

 Xinlin Song

-Xinlin is an educator, writer, and community activator for the ongoing ecological transition.
+Xinlin Song is an educator, writer, and community activator for the ongoing ecological transition.
 Xinlin is the program director at Yunhe Centre, an innovative education company offering learning experiences in the communities bordering ecological preservation zones in China’s western mountains.
 Her work focuses on creating programs that catalyze and facilitate ecological, economical, and social restoration in formerly damaged landscapes.
 She is currently working to create project-based learning curriculums on the new economy for young Chinese people, and hosts monthly youth dialogues with the Living Earth movement.
 Xinlin spends time between China’s western mountains and the U.S. She can’t live without Chinese tea and incense, plays the accordion, and sometimes imagines talking to a tree.
 Know more about Xinlin here.

 Intissar Kherigi